2023 Tampa mayoral election

 The 2023 Tampa mayoral election was held on March 7, 2023, to elect the mayor of Tampa, Florida.
 The election was officially nonpartisan.
-Incumbent Democratic mayor Jane Castor ran for re-election to a second term in office.
+Incumbent mayor Jane Castor ran for re-election to a second term in office.
 Castor was the only candidate on the ballot, as the only other person who qualified for the race was a write-in candidate.

 Castor easily won a second term, receiving more than 80% of the vote.